Mo18769/PNG-TO-CSS/README.md

 # PNG-TO-CSS
 Convert png and jpg files in to plain css.
-But wouldn't recomend it!
+Wouldn't recomend it!